 3. Consider the day’s accomplishments

 You’re probably underestimating your progress if you feel like the day flew by and you didn’t get anything done.
-“I conclude each day with a free digital service called i Done This Dot Com, where I spend a few minutes to recollect and document what I accomplished that day,” says Ari Meisel, Get Leverage Dot Com’s productivity and health expert.
+“I conclude each day with a free digital service called I Done This Dot Com, where I spend a few minutes to recollect and document what I accomplished that day,” says Ari Meisel, Get Leverage Dot Com’s productivity and health expert.

 “Doing so allows me to cognitively absorb the events of the day, allowing me to retain a higher level of self-awareness and improve the next day.”
 You could be shocked at how much you accomplished that you didn’t realize!
 Thus, you can find out how to search for happiness in yourself